leahferrell/Stock-Index-Predictor/README.md

 ## I. Intro:

 Over the past few months I have become increasingly interested in the worlds of investing through stock trading, machine learning, and software engineering.
-I decided it would be best to merge all of the interests in one and begin working on a project to help me learn all of these interests, and at the end have a cool/useful project to show off.
+I decided it would be best to merge all of these interests through a project to enhance my knowledge, and at the end have a cool/useful project to show off.

 ## II.
 Influence: